NEW MSc in Artificial Intelligence (ONLINE)

 Companies that have supported the content development of this course include: Accenture, Advanced Metadata, Analog Devices, Citibank, Dell EMC, Emdalo Technologies, Ericsson, IBM, iMage Vision, Jaguar Land Rover, Movidius an Intel Company, Microsoft, Nokia Bell Labs, Soapbox Labs, and Valeo Vision Systems.

 The programme is industry-led and is being developed with the support of a range of companies working in this field in Ireland.
 Skillnets is funding most of the development costs and the delivery costs will be part-funded both by Skillnets and the participating companies.

 The University of Limerick won the tender to develop and deliver this new national MSc in Artificial Intelligence (AI).
 The course will begin in September 2018 and will be delivered predominantly online with some intensive Problem Based Learning (PBL) workshops taking place on the University campus.

-In addition to the Masters course a short intensive 12 week fast-track Introduction to AI course will also be developed and delivered by UL in collaboration with the Irish Centre for High End Computing, Ireland’s national centre for HPC.
+In addition to the Masters course a short intensive 12 week fast-track Preparatory Course in AI course will also be developed and delivered by UL in collaboration with the Irish Centre for High End Computing, Ireland’s national centre for HPC.